 What’s more, resistance training is actually deemed to be beneficial for pregnant women (more on this later).

-Popular advise is that if you regularly lifted weights before becoming pregnant, it should be fine to continue doing so, provided you make some modifications.
+Popular advise is that if you regularly lifted before becoming pregnant, it should be fine to continue doing so, provided you make some modifications.

 However, given all pregnancies are different, it’s a good idea to speak with your midwife or doctor if you are unsure or have any questions relating to whether it’s ok for you to continue weight training (or even begin for the first time).